bioinfo-pf-curie/mpiSORT/docs/README.md

 ```

-The result of the `/usr/bin/time` command shows that `samtools` uses a maximum of ~69 GB of RAM memory (i.e. te resident set size).
+The result of the `/usr/bin/time` command shows that `samtools` uses a maximum of ~69 GB of RAM memory (i.e. the resident set size).

 ```